bdqnghi/bi-tbcnn/tbcnn/README.md

 Differences from the paper
 --------------------------

 * Since I found it difficult to implement the original paper to learn the pretrained vector (https://arxiv.org/abs/1409.3358) , the pretrained vectors are learned by a variation of word2vec instead of the proposed method.
-The code is in this repo: https://github.com/bdqnghi/ast-node-encoding
 * Adam Optimizer is used instead of gradient descent.